- What Is Color Temperature?

-Brighter lights are worse for inducing sleepiness, but intensity isn’t the only quality worth considering when picking out your lights.
-Tint, for example, can be just as important—and when it comes to artificial lights, that means taking a closer look at the concept we call “color temperature.”
+Brighter lights are worse for inducing sleepiness, obviously; but intensity shouldn’t be the only consideration when picking out your lights.
+Tint, for example, can be just as important—and when it comes to artificial lights, that means taking a closer look at the concept of color temperature.

-What is Color Temperature?
+What Is Color Temperature?

 Bulbs with a color temperature in the lower range appear “warmer” to the eye, while those in the upper ranges give off light that looks “cooler.”

 How Do We Measure Color Temperature?